-There are rules that have to be followed when a party is campaigning for an election.
+When a party is campaigning for an election there are certain rules they must follow.
 They staged a good campaign – their billboards (the NATIONAL party) were probably the first to be sighted around the urban areas and countryside.
-Silly me I thought they were advertising a new courier company!
+Silly me!
+I thought they were advertising a new courier company!
 They were a potent force carrying the country through years of earthquakes and that was the best they could come up with?

 Let’s Do This

 About the same time that John Key stood down there was a changing of the guard in the LABOUR party.
-Andrew Little took the reins and it was expected that he would be the figure that would sail Labour’s ship into the harbour of the election.
+Andrew Little took the reins and the party expected he was the figurehead on the prow of Labour’s ship sailing into the harbour of the election.
 His deputy in the campaign was the woman at left – Jacinda Ardern and the slogan chosen was A Fresh Approach.

 No sooner had the electioneering begun Andrew Little dropped a bombshell and stepped down from the leadership and the reins fell into the hands of Ardern.
 A Fresh Approach became Let’s do this and the campaign gained some impetus with a focus on working towards the elimination of child poverty.
-Going into election day scales were well balanced.
+On election day the scales were well balanced.

 In the wake of election day National had a narrow lead.
-Once the Special Votes had been counted (nearly a month later) a decisive majority was about as clear as mud.
+Once the Special Votes were counted (nearly a month later), a decisive majority was about as clear as mud.
 The Leader of the third string New Zealand First party Winston Peters came into play holding the power as KingMaker to either go with National and gift them another term or bring together the Labour, Greens and Maori parties to create a new government.
 Their campaign slogan was Had Enough.
-I guess he had because he became a QueenMaker with Jacinda Ardern at the helm of a new government – steering the parliamentary ship for the next three years with Winston as First Mate.
+I guess he had had enough.
+Winston became a QueenMaker with Jacinda Ardern at the helm of a new government.
+She will steer the parliamentary ship for the next three years with Winston as First Mate.

-A manifesto is often associated with political parties and is a published declaration of their motives and intentions.
+A manifesto, often associated with political parties, is a published declaration of their motives and intentions.
 Anyone can access a party manifesto and see if its ideology gels with theirs.
 It’s helpful to know what a party stands for – if you can stand with them.
 I think I heard it said somewhere that if you don’t stand for something you could fall for anything.
-Back in the day voters would be directed to the party manifesto.
+Back in the day voters would seek out the party manifesto.
 Today as I said before parties are relying on advertising on billboards, television, radio.
 Unless you’re watching or listening to the Leaders’ debates you’ll never be clear about what policies you’re voting for.